Corporate History

 November, 2003 Closed Inuyama Plant

-August, 2007 Established joint-venture company U-Pica Resin (Changshu) Co., Ltd. in China.
+August, 2007 Established joint-venture company UPICA Resin (Changshu) Co., Ltd. in China.

 March, 2020 Mitsubishi Gas Chemical Company, Inc. conducted TOB for the Company's shares.